CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 }
 ```

-***This part is very important*** because it is fetching the next record from the RecordSet.
+***This part is very important*** because because it fetches the next record from the RecordSet.
 It is in the Finally block because it needs to be executed regardless the exception occurred or not:

 ```powershell
 Finally {